PREVIEW: THE GOUGE

 Karen nodded.

-“C’mon, there’s a trail over this way,” Tommy turned and started to stomp down a path for Karen to follow.
+“C’mon, there’s a trail over this way.”
+Tommy turned and started to stomp down a path for Karen to follow.
 “Just try to take the same steps that I do.
 It will be easier.”

-The “Man in the Woods”—for the most part, it was just a ghost story that the teenagers told around bon fires.
-None of the kids knew where the story came from for sure, it was just some old lore in the town of Cypress Creek—that was before the killings occurred.
+“The Man in the Woods”—for the most part, was just a ghost story that the teenagers told around bonfires.
+None of the kids knew where the story came from for sure.
+It was just some old lore in the town of Cypress Creek.
+That was before the killings occurred.
 In 1999 some people were killed in the woods—teenagers.
-Karen didn’t know all the details—the police were pretty hush-hush about it back then, or so she’d been told.
-The police did eventually catch the killer.
+Karen didn’t know all the details.
+The police were pretty hush-hush about it back then, or so she’d been told, but they did eventually catch the killer.
 He was apparently using the ghost story as a way of covering his tracks, or something.
-Because the police were quiet with the details, people made up their own versions of what really happened, the tale of the “Man in the Woods” became exaggerated beyond belief.
-Still, after those killings in 1999, people began to wonder if “The Man in the Woods,” was more than just a folk tale.
+Because the authorities were quiet with the details, people made up their own versions of what really happened, and the tale of “The Man in the Woods” became exaggerated beyond belief.
+Still, after those killings in 1999, people began to wonder if “The Man in the Woods” was more than just a folk tale.
 It became common practice to most people in Cypress Creek—you don’t go into the woods at night.

 “Are we almost there?”
 Karen called after Tommy.